dandi/handbook/docs/13_upload.md

     1. Thoroughly read the NWBInspector report and try to address as many issues as possible. **DANDI will prevent validation and upload of any issues labeled as level 'CRITICAL' or above when using the `--config dandi` option.**
     See
-       ["Validation Levels for NWB Files"](./135_validate.md) for more information about validation criteria for uploading NWB
+       [Validate NWB Files](./135_validate.md) for more information about validation criteria for uploading NWB
        files and which are deemed critical.
 We recommend regularly running the inspector early in the process to generate the best NWB files possible.
     Note that some autodetected violations, such as `check_data_orientation`, may be safely ignored in the event that the data is confirmed to be in the correct form; this can be done using either the `--ignore <name_of_check_to_suppress>` flag or a config file.
-See [the NWBInspector CLI documentation](https://nwbinspector.readthedocs.io/en/dev/user_guide/using_the_command_line_interface.html) for more details and other options, or type `nwbinspector --help`.
+See the [NWB Inspector CLI documentation](https://nwbinspector.readthedocs.io/en/dev/user_guide/using_the_command_line_interface.html) for more details and other options, or type `nwbinspector --help`.
     If the report is too large to efficiently navigate in your console, you can save a report using

             nwbinspector <source_folder> --config dandi --report-file-path <report_location>.txt